When is labour induced?

 Having sex won't cause harm, but you should avoid having sex if your waters have broken as there is an increased risk of infection.

-For more information on induction, you can read NICE guidelines on induction of labour (PDF, 132kb).
-NICE also has guidelines on the quality of care you should expect to receive if you're induced.
+For more information on induction, you can read the National Institute for Health and Care Excellence (NICE) guidelines on induction of labour.
+NICE also has information for the public on induction of labour.